Possible Bearish Inside Day Candle Pattern Detected for Jabil Inc (NYSE:JBL) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Jabil Inc (NYSE:JBL)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Jabil Inc (NYSE:JBL) based on the price action in the company's shares.
-Today's price range of $27.41 and $28.03 is within yesterday's high and low of the day.
+Yesterday's price range of $27.41 and $28.03 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Jabil Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Jabil Inc provides electronic manufacturing services.
 The Company offers digital prototyping, printed electronics, device integration, circuit designing, and volume board assembly services.
 Jabil serves automotive, consumer health, data centers, energy, and defense and aerospace sectors worldwide.